 After a number of encounters in this manner and once you are happy that the birds are comfortable in each other’s company, you can place them together in the same cage.

 Make sure you observe if they are comfortable within the same space.
 If all is well after watching them for a short period of time, then the chances are that that successful integration has been achieved.

-Continue to monitor their behaviour on a regular basis after they are enclosed within the same space to spot any potential issues.
+Continue to monitor their behavior on a regular basis after they are enclosed within the same space to spot any potential issues.